János Nepomuk Farkas

-János Nepomuk Farkas de Boldogfa (6 of June 1774 – 5 of May 1847) was a Hungarian nobleman, jurist, landowner, vice-ispán of the county of Zala (alispán of Zala) between 1832 and 1835.
+János Nepomuk Farkas de Boldogfa (6 June 1774 – 5 May 1847) was a Hungarian nobleman, jurist, landowner, vice-ispán of the county of Zala (alispán of Zala) between 1832 and 1835.

 Biography

 Born in Zalaboldogfa in the county of Zala, located in south-western region of the former Kingdom of Hungary, he was member of the ancient Roman Catholic Hungarian noble family Farkas de Boldogfa (in Hungarian: boldogfai Farkas család).
 His father was János Farkas de Boldogfa (1741–1788), jurist, lawyer, landowner, Prothonotary of the county of Zala.
 His mother was Judith Sümeghy de Lovász et Szentmargitha (1754–1820), member of a prominent noble family of the same county.
 His paternal grandparents were Ferenc Farkas de Boldogfa (1713–1770), jurist, landowner, vice-ispán of the county of Zala (alispán of Zala) and lady Anna Maria Rosty de Barkócz (1722–1784).
 His maternal grandparents were the nobleman Ferenc Sümeghy, jurist, landowner, and Marianna Póka de Pókafalva (1728–1797).

 After finishing his basic studies, he finished law in the Royal Academy of Law of Győr.
 Between 1803 and 1809 he was the substitute of the chief magistrate of the district of Zalaegerszeg (alszolgabíró).
 Occupying this office, in 1809 he took a very active part in the defense of the county against the invader Napoleonic troops during the Napoleonic Wars.
 Years after the end of the wars, he bought the neighbor states of Alsóbagod and Felsőbagod, leaving the ancestral state of Zalaboldogfa and the mansion to his younger brother Ferenc Farkas de Boldogfa (1779–1844).